hpi-epic/pricewars-consumer/README.md

 export PRICEWARS_PRODUCER_URL='http://vm-mpws2016hp1-03.eaalab.hpi.uni-potsdam.de'
 rails s -b 0.0.0.0
 ```
-where as the env var PRICEWARS_MARKETPLACE_URL and PRICEWARS_PRODUCER_URL point to the actual path of the marketplace and the producer.
+where as the ENV var PRICEWARS_MARKETPLACE_URL and PRICEWARS_PRODUCER_URL point to the actual path of the marketplace and the producer.

-If all worked out, see the results with _http://localhost:3000_ .
+If all worked out, see the results with _ http://localhost:3000 _ .

 ## API